[CPSC 110 Links]

 • Will cover all material up to and including the genrec module (all material means videos, lecture, problem sets, labs, lecture notes, etc.).

-Final Exam: During the final exam period (April 17-28), date and time TBA
+Final Exam: December 9-20, date and time TBA

 Frequently Asked Questions